Malik Idri is a competition lawyer in Orrick's Paris office.

-Malik practice focuses on French and European competition law, on both transactional and litigation cases: merger control, antitrust litigation before the French Competition Authority and the European Commission, as well as litigation cases before the administrative courts and State aid.
+Malik practice focuses on French and European competition law, on both transactional and litigation cases: merger control, antitrust litigation before the French Competition Authority and the European Commission, as well as litigation cases before courts.

-Malik is an abuse of dominant position specialist, with a particular focus on the telecommunication sector.
-He dedicated his doctoral thesis to the opening up of competition of the French phone network and he worked at the French sector regulator (ARCEP).
-He also has advised SFR on a number of litigation matters including the Orange’s sentence to pay the highest fine ever imposed by the French competition authority for abuse of dominant position.
+He is experienced in abuse of dominant position, with a particular emphasis on the telecommunication sector.
+He notably dedicated his doctoral thesis to the opening up of competition of the French phone network and he worked at the French sector regulator (ARCEP).
+Recently he advised SFR on a number of litigation matters including the Orange case which resulted to an unprecendent decision with the highest fine ever imposed by the French competition authority.